madhavramesh/Study-Buddies/README.md

   - Some people may be more willing to go off their trip path to find food than others; this option will allow users to manage that option.
 - Choose restaurants based off their instagram
   - An algorithm that looks at the instagram profile of each picture and judges their posts by the vibrancy, amount of user comments and likes, follower count, and/or other metrics to determine how worthy a restaurant is of patronage.

+**HTA Approval (crusch):** Accepted — just make sure that your algorithm is sufficiently complex and not just pushing around data.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_